DataFire/Integrations/integrations/generated/vocadb/README.md

 * input `object`
   * id **required** `integer`: ID of the series to be deleted.
   * notes `string`: Notes.
+  * hardDelete `boolean`: If true, the entry is hard deleted.
+Hard deleted entries cannot be restored normally, but they will be moved to trash.

 #### Output
 *Output schema unknown*